lucasnfe/generative-design/README.md

-This repository contains examples (in p5.js) implemented during the UCSC CMPM147 - Generative Design course and base code for programming assignments.
+This repository contains examples (in p5.js) implemented during the University of California, Santa Cruz - CMPM147 - Generative Design course and base code for programming assignments.

 # CMPM147 - Generative Design